Chunjee/graphicsearch.ahk/generating-queries.md

 ![GraphicSearch capture](assets/gui_capture.jpg)

 <br>

 GraphicSearch works great on text or images.
 We'll use text for this example as it will have a stark difference between forground and background.
+The [tutorial](/tutorial) offers more image-centric examples.

 ![GraphicSearch capture](assets/gui_capturetext.jpg)